-Find out how the IFoA supports our members through every stage of their career journeys.
+Also, find out how the IFoA supports their members through every stage of their career journeys.

 The IFoA is the UK’s only chartered professional body dedicated to educating, developing and regulating actuaries based in the UK and internationally.

 The IFoA has over 32,000 members worldwide, with 16,000 Student members and 44 partner universities.

 The IFoA supports actuaries at every stage of their careers so they have the skills, knowledge and experience to achieve their professional goals in an evolving global business environment.
 The IFoA also works closely with actuarial employers to deliver opportunities across a growing range of non-traditional sectors.